dec4234/sandstone/README.md

 Please also note that encryption has not been rigorously tested for security, so please use online features with caution.

 ## References
-- [wiki.vg](https://wiki.vg) = The main resource for implementing new functions for the library.
+- [Protocol Wiki](https://minecraft.wiki/w/Java_Edition_protocol) = The main resource for implementing new functions for the library.
 This wiki has extensive documentation on everything relating to the Minecraft protocol, both Bedrock and Java Edition.
 It also has a lot of articles relating to encryption, the Mojang protocol, and other hidden details about the game.